π Title

 π§ Founder Fit

-This idea aligns with founders who have a background in design and technology.
-A passion for creating beautiful, functional products is crucial.
+This idea aligns well with founders who have a background in UX design and a passion for technology.

 π§ Exit Strategy & Growth Vision